Xbzzy/golang_study/ZpaperDB/README.md

-This is a StorageEngine by
+The purpose of this project is to understand how a BTree StorageEngine work in database system.